zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-forms.md

 -   Mark required fields with a red asterisk * to distinguish them from optional fields

--   Include info bubbles if there are input fields that may not be immediately familiar to customers
+-   Include info bubbles if there are input fields that may not be immediately familiar

 -   Left align all the of the input fields in a column.
 Jagged edges are difficult to skim